serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

 components:
   # ...snip
   productsApi:
     type: rest-api
     inputs:
       gateway: aws-apigateway
       routes:
         /products:
           post:
             function: ${createProduct}
             cors: true
           get:
             function: ${listProducts}
             cors: true
           /{id}:
             get:
               function: ${getProduct}
               cors: true
 ```

-Here we're creating our `productsApi` using the component with the `type` `rest-api`.
+Here we're creating our `productsApi` REST API using the component with the `type` `rest-api`.
 Via `inputs` we're configuring the component to use the `aws-apigateway` component under the hood as our `gateway` of choice.

 Next up we define our `routes`.
 Generally speakig we're defining 3 routes.
 One route for each function.
 We make `/products` accessible via `GET` and `POST` (`get` / `post`).
 A specific product is accessible at `/products/{id}` via `GET` (`get`).